Turbo Native workshop guide

 Before we dive in let’s take a look at what we are building.
 Make sure you have

-Phase 1: Turbo Native integration and overview
+Phase 1: Getting started with Turbo Native

 The app is working great but some things feel a little off.
 That navigation bar at the top isn’t very iOS friendly.
 And what’s with every page saying “Board Game Shelf” at the top?
 Let’s make the app feel a bit more native.